firelzrd/bore-scheduler/README.md

 setting sched_bore=0 makes the scheduler behave as pseudo CFS.

+### sched_burst_cache_lifetime (range: 0 - 2147483647, default: 50000000)

+How many nanoseconds to hold as cache the on-fork calculated average burst time of each task's child tasks.
+Increasing this value results in less frequent re-calculation of average burst time, in barter of more coarse-grain (=low time resolution) on-fork burst time adjustments.

 ### sched_burst_penalty_offset (range: 0 - 64, default: 12)

 How many bits to reduce from burst time bit count when calculating burst score.